Greek Lamb Meatballs

 - Mix all the ingredients in a big bowl.
-Form one-inch meatballs and set them on a lined baking sheet.
+Form 1.5-inch meatballs and set them on a lined baking sheet.

 - Bake about 15 minutes or until cooked through.

-- If you leave out the feta, these would be paleo and Whole30-friendly, but you might want to add a pinch more salt since the feta is so salty.
+- If you leave out the feta, these would be paleo and Whole30-friendly, but you might want to add a pinch more salt since the feta adds flavor.